Sponsorships starting as low as $100 per article.

-On February 19, the Qatar National Bank (QNB) watched as its complaint against the Government of Eritreas Ministry of Finance and the State of Eritrea made its way into the United States District Courts of Washington DC to recognize and enforce a foreign money judgment rendered in the United Kingdom.
-A total of USD $286,123,990.67, plus interest and any future expenses, was the final judgment to be paid by Eritrea to the QNB.
-We were able to obtain the court dockets and corresponding court documents and have attached them for your viewing.
+On February 19, the Qatar National Bank (QNB) watched as its complaint against the Government of Eritrea’s Ministry of Finance and the State of Eritrea made its way into the United States District Courts of Washington DC to recognize and enforce a foreign money judgment rendered in the United Kingdom.
+A total of USD 286,123,990.67, plus interest and any future expenses, was the final judgment to be paid by Eritrea to the QNB.
+We obtained the court dockets and corresponding court documents and have attached them for your viewing.

-The story begins on March 12, 2009 when a Commercial Loan Agreement was made between the QNB (lender) and the Government of Eritreas Ministry of Finance (borower) and the State of Eritrea (grantor) agreed on a USD $30,000,000 million loan.
-The GoE agreed to pay the loan, interest and expenses, in semi-annual installments beginning 36 months from the date of the agreement.
+The story begins on March 12, 2009, when a Commercial Loan Agreement was made between the QNB (lender) and the Government of Eritrea’s Ministry of Finance (borrower) and the State of Eritrea (grantor) agreed on a USD 30,000,000 million loan.
+The GoE agreed to pay the loan, interest, and expenses in semi-annual installments beginning 36 months from the date of the agreement.

 This Agreement shall be governed by and construed in accordance with the applicable laws, regulations and procedures of the United Kingdom and the courts of the United Kingdom or any other courts chosen by the Bank shall have jurisdiction to consider any dispute which may arise out of or in connection with this Agreement and Borrower waives his right to object to the jurisdiction of such courts.

 The following year GoE would make its first payment in principle in December 2011 of $19.8 million, followed by another payment of $19.8 million in May 2012.
-However the May 2012 payment would be the last payment the QNB would receive.
+However, the May 2012 payment would be the last payment the QNB would receive.
 In July of 2017, QNB would issue a written demand to GoE.
-The first letter went unanswered and so they followed up with another letter a few weeks later and Eritrea responded back to both in writing acknowledging their unpaid debts and requesting QNB delay taking further action.
+The first letter went unanswered, so they followed up with another letter a few weeks later.
+Eritrea responded to both in writing, acknowledging their unpaid debts and requesting QNB delay taking further action.

 The United Kingdoms Court Proceedings

-Despite multiple attempts by QNB and the GoEs acknowledgement of its defaulted loan, Eritrea never made another payment on the loan and simply ignored QNB moving forward.
-As of May 10, 2019 GoE owed QNB a total of USD $251,963,288.
+Despite multiple attempts by QNB and the GoEs acknowledgment of its defaulted loan, Eritrea never made another payment on the loan and ignored QNB moving forward.
+As of May 10, 2019, GoE owed QNB USD 251,963,288.00.

-The UK courts would later rule that the QNB did try their best to serve official court documents on multiple occasions, that the GoE was aware of the court proceedings and purposely avoiding the hearings, and would later go on to award QNB in the case.
+The UK courts would later rule that the QNB did try their best to serve official court documents on multiple occasions, that the GoE was aware of the court proceedings and purposely avoided the hearings, and would later award QNB in the case.